-- Identify recovery barriers :-Barriers on the right side try to recover from the occurrence of the top event.
-These barriers should prevent or mitigate the consequences and/or the resulting losses and damage
+- Identify recovery barriers:-Barriers on the right side try to recover from the occurrence of the top event.
+These barriers should prevent or alleviate the consequences and/or the resulting losses and destruction.

 Now with the escalation factors in place, our complete diagram is as follows: